machingclee/machingclee.github.io/static/media/340-lambda-function-springboot.f1775fd9.md

 ###### The Magic Happens

-Now in the past when creating a relation, we need to
+Now in the past when creating a relation with data-centric approach we need to
 1. persist an entity in `Role`
 2. persist an entity in `Permission`
 3. finally persist an entity in `Rel_Role_Permission`

-Now the creation of these entities boils down to
+Now the creation of these entities boils down to an object-oriented orchestration:
 ```kt
 @Transactional
 fun createRoleAndPermission () {